-Rediscover Mitcham is a multi-million pound project over 3 years to create an attractive town centre to be proud of.
+Rediscover Mitcham was a multi-million pound project to create an attractive town centre to be proud of.

-The project comprises a number of public realm and transport proposals aimed at revitalising the Fair Green and surrounding streets.
-You can find more information about the project by visiting the pages linked below:
+The project comprised a number of public realm and transport proposals aimed at revitalising the Fair Green and surrounding streets.

-For the latest news see below and check the
+For news about the project see below and check the

 November 2017 update

 Construction progress is on schedule at the remaining Phase 5 section of the project Western Rd/Holborn Way/Raleigh Gardens/Upper Green West.
 The majority of the work will be completed before Christmas.
 Just minor works and snagging will resume in January 2017, with an aim for full completion by the end of that month.

 Some critical works with road closures and diversions will take place before Christmas.
 These include the following:

 27 Nov 2017 – Between 9pm and 4am – Closure to the Fair Green perimeter road, Upper Green and East.
 This is necessary for reversing the traffic flow.